 Table 2.
 The average values and 1σ spread of each fit parameter for the DeepCore detector.
-The active DOMs in DeepCore are 12.4% NQE DOMs and 0.2% of the DOM have the old method of AC coupling.
-Correspondingly, the DeepCore detector contains 87.6% HQE DOMs and 99.8% of the DOM have the new version of AC coupling.
+The active DOMs in DeepCore are 12.4% NQE, and 0.2% of these DOMs have the old method of AC coupling.
+Correspondingly, the DeepCore detector contains 87.6% HQE DOMs, and 99.8% of these DOMs have the new version of AC coupling.

 Figure 6.
 The change in individual DOM fitted parameters over time (Left: IceCube, Right: DeepCore).
-The change in the fit value is represented in percentage deviation from the mean fit parameter value.
+The change in the fit value is represented as percentage deviation from the mean fit parameter value.

-The HQE DOMs were found to have a larger Exp_2 component (2.3% lower w_2 component, and a 19.9% higher E_2 , described in terms of Eq.1.1) than the standard E_2 .
-Consequently, the HQE DOMs have an 14.9% lower peak-to-valley ratio and a 3.3% lower mean charge.
+- with the SPE template fit components. - The HQE DOMs were found to have a larger Exp_2 component (2.3% lower w_2 component, and - a 19.9% higher E_2 , described in terms of Eq.1.1) than the standard DOMs2.
+Consequently, the HQE - DOMs have a 14.9% lower peak-to-valley ratio and a 3.3% lower mean charge.
 These distributions are shown in Fig. 7.
 The change in the mean charge for the HQE DOMs is compensated for in simulation by increasing the HQE DOM efficiency by the equivalent amount.
 This ensures that the total amount of charge collected by the HQE DOMs remains the same after the SPE templates are implemented.